Jargon Buster

 Resolution

 Resolution refers to the quality of an image.
 The higher the resolution the better the quality.
+Printed material is generally in 300dpi (dots per inch) and websites shown in 72dpi.

 CMYK